veedles/core.service/README.md

 # RESTful core.service

-A REST API for configuring channels, domains and websites.
+A REST API for configuring channels, applications and domains.

 **Channels** are a way of partitioning your users and data.
 You may have one channel called 'Coffee Roulette App' and another called 'Tech Jobs Websites'.
-Channels can contain multiple websites.
+Channels can contain multiple applications and these will share data such as user accounts etc.

-**Websites** have names such as 'Ruby Jobs', 'Python Jobs' and 'Coffee Roulette'.
+**Applications** have names such as 'Ruby Jobs', 'Python Jobs' and 'Coffee Roulette'.
 They belong to a channel and can have multiple domains.

 **Domains** are the endpoints to your application.
 Some examples are 'www.rubyjobs.io', 'api.rubyjobs.io', 'auth.rubyjobs.io'.